sigsep/sigsep-mus-db/README.md

 ### Compute the bss_eval measures

-The official SISEC evaluation still relies on _MATLAB_ because currently there does not exist a [bss_eval](http://bass-db.gforge.inria.fr/bss_eval/) implementation for python which produces the exact same results.
+The official SISEC evaluation relies on _MATLAB_ because currently there does not exist a [bss_eval](http://bass-db.gforge.inria.fr/bss_eval/) implementation for python which produces the exact same results.
-We therefore recommend to run ```DSD100_only_eval.m``` from the DSD100 Matlab scripts in Matlab after you have saved your estimates with _dsd100_.
+We therefore recommend to run ```DSD100_only_eval.m``` from the DSD100 Matlab scripts after you have processed and save your estimates in python.

 ### Full code Example